Health Information Management

 - Surveys for 2020/2021 will be sent in June 2021

 - There are 51 students enrolled in the HIM program for 2021

 - Five students graduated from the HIM program in 2020; this is a rate of 9.8% of our HIM students.

 - UAS had five students graduate from the AAS-HIM program in 2020 three students have full time jobs in the medical field, two students are continuing their education.
 The percentage of graduates that have gained employment is 100% (3/3).

 - The typical HIM student at UAS is part-time and takes longer than 2 years to complete the AAS.

 HIM Program Mission Statement

 The HIM Program at UAS provides students with knowledge, skills and ability to prepare to enter the HIM profession.
 The HIM Program at UAS will provide a high quality education in health information management and technologies while encouraging lifelong learning and ethical behavior.
-The HIM program will meet the standards established by CAHIIM for curriculum competencies at the associate degree level.
+The HIM Program will meet the standards established by CAHIIM at the associate degree level.

 Accredited by CAHIIM